Pumpkin Royal Icing Decorations with a How to Video

 - Place the pumpkins in front of a fan so it will make the top layer of the icing dry with a shine.

 - Once the outer sections of the pumpkins have dried for a little while, add a brown stem in the center.
-If you live in a humid climate you may need to let your pumpkin edges dry longer to help prevent bleeding.
+If you live in a humid climate you may need to let your pumpkin edges dry longer to help prevent the colors from bleeding onto each other.

 - Let the stem dry for an additional 10-20 minutes.